Stay tuned for upcoming events

 Signposts Trained Facilitator

 Eva Loh has experience working with children with communication, speech-language and literacy difficulties.
-Specifically, Eva’s passion and specialization has been in early intervention with children with special needs, including cerebral palsy, down syndrome, autism, intellectual disability and developmental delay.
+Specifically, Eva’s passion and area of interest has been in early intervention with children with special needs, including cerebral palsy, down syndrome, autism, intellectual disability and developmental delay.

 Eva was awarded full scholarship in 1999 by Singapore National Council of Social Service to pursue Speech Pathology at the University of Queensland in Australia.
 Graduated with First Class Honours in Bachelor of Speech Pathology in 2003, Eva has since then began her career as a Speech Therapist in the social service sector – where she previously worked in a multidisciplinary team as a speech therapist at Cerebral Palsy Centre (Singapore), as well as an independent speech therapist at Movement for the Intellectually Disabled of Singapore (e.g., Yio Chu Kang Gardens School, and Lee Kong Chian Gardens School).
 Eva also had experience working in private practice in Australia.